Rishadd/Energy-Efficient-CPU-with-FPU-and-Crypto-Core/doc/Custom ISA Core.md

 ### 3. Floating-Point Unit (FPU) Integration

-Add a Floating Point Arithmetic Processing capability to the ALU.
+Desimng a Floating Point Arithmetic Processing Unit.
 All FPU operations must comply with the ***IEEE 754 half precision standard***.
 The instructions to be supported ar as follows:

 * **FPU Operations:**